Reason #5 why the Wizard likes Bovada:

 Aces Up Analysis

-The next table shows the probability of each hand and the return under pay table 5 of the Aces Up side bet.
-I chose table 5 because that is the only one I knew to be in play at the time of this writing.
+The next table shows the probability of each hand and the return under pay table five of the Aces Up side bet.
 The lower right cell shows a house edge of 3.89%.

 Return for Aces Up Pay Table 5